imtiaz101325/blog/README.md

 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
 ```

-Please refer to the projects [README](https://github.com/nvm-sh/nvm#installing-and-updating) for any furthur instructions.
+Please refer to the projects [README](https://github.com/nvm-sh/nvm#installing-and-updating) for any further instructions.

 To check that you have Node.js installed run: